GauravBansal29/mern_payment-npm-package/README.md

 - customer_contacts - Contact number of customer
 - color_theme - color of the gateway (give a hexadecimal string denoting the color)

-onSuccess is a function which will execute on successful payment It has 4 default parameters :
+*onSuccess* is a function which will be called on successful payment It has 4 default parameters :

 1. Amount